wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 ## Proposal - Catalogue Pipeline

+The primary Concept that is currently in a genre's concepts list (a Concept of type Concept, derived from the $a subfield) should now become a Concept of type Genre.

+### Genre as a whole

+There are two options for dealing with genre as a whole.
+One is to make it work in the same manner as Subjects, the other is to treat it more explicitly as an extra Concept.

+#### Like a Subject

+The most consistent approach is to treat Genres in the same manner as Subjects.
+The Genre-as-a-whole becomes Identifiable, and an id is minted for it.

+This would require little if any change to the Catalogue API and Work pages.

+Currently, the Concepts pipeline and API extracts "things that look like Concepts" from anywhere in a Work.
+This is anything that has one of the known Concept types, and is identified.
+This currently includes Subjects, and would include Genres with this change.

+#### As an extra Concept

+A less consistent, but possibly more future-looking approach would be to treat the whole Genre as an extra concept in its concepts list.

 The Genre-as-a-whole stays as it is, unidentified, but bearing the type Genre.

-The primary Concept that is currently in its concepts list (a Concept of type Concept, derived from the $a subfield) should now become a Concept of type Genre.

-In the case of a compound Genre, a new Concept representing the Genre as a whole should be inserted as the first concept in the concepts list.
+In the case of a compound Genre, a new Concept of type Genre, representing the Genre as a whole, could be inserted as the first concept in the concepts list.

-This will be inconsistent with the way Subjects are represented, but is a better representation of what is happening in the Concepts API.
+This would be inconsistent with the way Subjects are represented, but is a better representation of what is happening in the Concepts pipeline and API.

+Rather than Genres being another thing that looks like a Concept to be extracted by the Concepts Pipeline, the Works pipeline would be putting it in the concepts list.

+As this would also require a more significant change to the Catalogue API and Works pages to link to the Genre's Concept page, and would result in API data containing inconsistent approaches for Genres vs Subjects, it would be better to consider this approach as part of API v3.

 ## Proposal - Concepts Pipeline